Characters of Chrono Trigger: Frog

 Frog (カエル, Kaeru) is an anthropomorphic frog knight from the Middle Ages era.
 He was born as a human by the name Glenn and a friend of the late brave knight Cyrus.
 After witnessing Cyrus' death at the hands of Magus and being transformed into a frog, Frog vowed to avenge Cyrus by killing Magus.
 During the game, he obtains the Masamune (Grandleon in the Japanese version), an ancient sword whose offensive capabilities against magic users is Magus' major weakness.
 Frog can later put Cyrus' ghost to rest, regaining his courage and clearing his conscience.

 Frog wields a broadsword and can also learn "Water" and, like Marle, healing magic.
 His design in the final version of the game replaces that of a monster man character from the initial character sketches.
 In Ted Woolsey's English translation, Frog speaks in a grandiose, pseudo-Shakespearean manner, using words such as 'thou', 'thee', and 'shalt'.
 No one else from his era speaks that way, nor does he use it himself as the young or adult Glenn.
 In the re-translation for the DS version, Frog's manner of speech is closer to modern, yet antiquated English, and no longer adopts the accent of the earlier versions.
 Likewise, in the Japanese version, he does not speak with the accent and instead talks rather rudely.

 Four writers in Famicom Tsūshin gave Frog ratings of 10, 10, 10, and 9 out of 10 respectively.
-The found him useful as he was strong and could heal characters while reviewer appreciated his tear-enducing narrative.
+They found him useful because he was strong and could heal characters.
+Reviewers appreciated his tear-inducing narrative.